docker-mcp-tutorial

 Overview

-Provides comprehensive dice rolling functionality for tabletop games, RPGs, and general randomization tasks for AI assistants via the Model Context Protocol.
+Provides comprehensive dice rolling functionality for AI assistants in tabletop games, RPGs, and general randomization tasks.

 Installation